schodaw/TWEB-Project1/documentation/Technical documentation.md

     exports = module.exports = app;

 ## Socket.IO

+Socket.IO is a library implementing the WebSocket API.
+WebSocket API and protocol are defined to allow bi-directionnal communication between the HTTP server and client.
+So with this protocol ther server can push notifications to the client.
+The advantage of Socket.IO is that it supports several communication channels and mechanisms so depending on the browser capabilities, it can fall back on older techniques (such as long polling).

+In the project we use a Bower compenent called `angular-socket-io` to facilitate the use of Socket.io from an Angular.js application.

+The code below show how we use Socket.IO for the slideshow.
+When the teacher display the next slide a message si sent to the web server which broadcast it to all the students.

+Extract from "giveLectureController.js" :
+	//on the client, the teacher send an event called "changePage" to the server with Socket.IO socket.socket.emit('changePage', {lectureId: $scope.lectureId, pageNum:num});

+Extract from "lecture.socket.js" :
+	//on the server, we react to the event by broadcasting it to every students socket.on('changePage', function(data) {
+		socket.broadcast.emit('changePage', data);
+	});

+Extract from "attendLectureController.js" :
+	//on the client, the student react to the event by refreshing the pdf display socket.socket.on('changePage', function(data) {
+        if($scope.syncEnabled && data.lectureId === $scope.lectureId) {
+            pageNum = data.pageNum;
+			//display pdf page
+            queueRenderPage(data.pageNum);
+        }
+    });

 ## Amazon S3
 To store the PDF files we use Amazon S3.
 But to prevent it from being filled and keep it free, the PDFs are deleted after 5 days !